DynProto: Dynamic Prototype Evolution for Out-of-Distribution Detection: Related Work

 \section{Related Work}

-\textbf{Prototype Learning.} A prototype is a representative feature embedding of a class, used to compute similarity between test features and the prototype for classification or representation learning.
-Recently, many studies have introduced prototype learning into OOD detection.
-SIREN~\cite{siren} shapes hyperspherical feature representations with von Mises–Fisher prototypes to enhance separability between ID and OOD samples.
-CIDER~\cite{cider} improves OOD detection by enforcing compact intra-class and dispersed inter-class hyperspherical embeddings around learnable class prototypes.
-PALM~\cite{PALM2024} models each class with a mixture of prototypes to better capture intra-class diversity.
-DHE~\cite{DHE} uses hyperspherical embeddings to ensure provable discrimination between ID and OOD samples by optimizing class prototypes on the sphere.
-SPROD~\cite{SPROD} refines ID prototypes to mitigate the impact of spurious correlations.
-While these methods improve OOD performance by learning more representative ID prototypes, little attention has been paid to capture meaningful representations of true OOD samples.
-While POP~\cite{POP} learns virtual OOD prototypes to reshape the decision boundary between ID and OOD data, these prototypes can not accurately capture the distribution of true OOD data.
-Our method fully leverages OOD data observed during testing, using them as anchors to capture other OOD patterns with similar characteristics.
+\textbf{Prototype Learning.} A prototype is a representative feature embedding that characterizes a class or a local data distribution and is commonly used for similarity-based classification and representation learning.
+Recently, prototype learning has been introduced into OOD detection.
+Hu et al.~\cite{richsemantics} introduce knowledge-guided virtual classes and transfer external semantic structures into the visual prototype space, enabling more discriminative prototype learning for open-set action recognition.
+SIREN~\cite{siren} shapes hyperspherical feature representations using von Mises--Fisher prototypes to improve the separation between ID and OOD samples.
+CIDER~\cite{cider} encourages compact intra-class and dispersed inter-class representations around class prototypes.
+PALM~\cite{PALM2024} models each class with multiple prototypes to capture intra-class diversity.
+DHE~\cite{DHE} optimizes class prototypes on a hypersphere to obtain provable discrimination between ID and OOD samples, while SPROD~\cite{SPROD} refines ID prototypes to mitigate the influence of spurious correlations.
+These methods mainly focus on learning more representative ID prototypes.
+Although POP~\cite{POP} introduces virtual OOD prototypes to reshape the decision boundary, such synthetic prototypes do not explicitly represent the OOD patterns encountered in real test environments.
+In contrast, DynProto dynamically constructs visual OOD prototypes from unlabeled test-time samples, enabling the model to capture emerging OOD patterns without additional training.

 \textbf{OOD Detection Based on External Textual Information.} Benefiting from CLIP’s~\cite{clip} strong generalization capability in open-world scenarios, many recent methods have leveraged its rich textual knowledge by obtaining potential OOD text labels from external text corpora or large language models to assist CLIP in OOD detection.
 ZOC~\cite{zoc} trains a captioner on external datasets to generate potential OOD text labels.
 NegLabel~\cite{neglabel} incorporates the WordNet~\cite{wordnet} to mine semantically unrelated words to the ID labels.
 CSP~\cite{csp} enhances the activation probability of labels by constructing a set of low-correlation super-class labels.
 NegRefine~\cite{negrefine} refines negative-label-based zero-shot OOD detection by filtering semantically ambiguous labels and introducing a multi-matching-aware scoring strategy.
 SynOOD~\cite{synood} employs a diffusion-based in-painting pipeline to generate near-boundary OOD images, and then finetunes the CLIP model by aligning those synthetic samples with negative text-label features drawn from an external label space beyond the ID classes.